docphoton/Lab_Linux/README.md

 fmeteryslow2.c    is the multichannel strip chart recorder software

-onscreen_counter.c       is a simple pulse timestamper...great for reading multiple NaI:Th crystals or GM tubes, and synthetically recording co-incidences
+onscreen_counter.c       is a simple pulse timestamper...great for reading multiple NaI:Tl crystals or GM tubes, and synthetically recording co-incidences

 PID5.c            digital non-linear PID code ; Hey you engineers forget what you learned about laplace transforms!!!
 Work in the time domain and solve the dang DE already...